Chern classes of linear submanifolds with application to spaces of k-differentials and ball quotients: Introduction

-The number of \emph{reachable prong matchings} $K_{\Gamma}^{\cH}$ and the number $|\Aut_{\cH}(\Gamma)|$ as defined in the theorem are in general non-trivial to determine.
-Also the description of $\cH_\Gamma^{[i]}$ requires specific investigation.
-For example, for strata of $k$-differentials, these $\cH_\Gamma^{[i]}$ are again some strata of $k$-differentials, but the markings of the edges have to be counted correctly.
+The number of \emph{reachable prong matchings} $K_{\Gamma^+}^{\cH}$ and the number $|\Aut_{\cH}(\Gamma^+)|$ as defined in the theorem are in general non-trivial to determine.
+Also the description of $\cH_{\Gamma^+}^{[i]}$ requires specific investigation.
+For example, for strata of $k$-differentials, these $\cH_{\Gamma^+}^{[i]}$ are again some strata of $k$-differentials, but the markings of the edges have to be counted correctly.

 The most important obstacle to evaluate this formula however is to compute the fundamental classes of linear submanifolds, or to use tricks to avoid this.
-For strata of abelian differentials, this step was provided by the recent advances in relating fundamental classes to Pixton's formula (\cite{HolmesSchmitt}, \cite{BHPSS}).
+For strata of Abelian differentials, this step was provided by the recent advances in relating fundamental classes to Pixton's formula (\cite{HolmesSchmitt}, \cite{BHPSS}).
 Whenever we have the fundamental classes at our disposal, we can evaluate expressions in the tautological ring, as we briefly summarize in \autoref{sec:nb}.

-\paragraph{\textbf{Applications: Teichm\"uller curves in genus two}} As an example where fundamental class considerations can be avoided, we give an alternative quick proof of one of the first computations of Euler characteristics of Teichm\"uller curves, initially proven in \cite{Bai07}, see also \cite{MoeZag} for a proof via theta derivatives.
-We assume familiarity with the notation for linear submanifolds in genus two strata, as recalled in \autoref{sec:examples}.
+\paragraph{\textbf{Applications: Teichm\"uller curves in genus two}} As an example where fundamental class considerations can be avoided, we give in \autoref{sec:examples} an alternative quick proof of one of the first computations of Euler characteristics of Teichm\"uller curves, initially proven in \cite{Bai07}, see also \cite{MoeZag} for a proof via theta derivatives.